-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America (GAAS); the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards); and the standards and procedures identified in the 2021-2022 California Community Colleges Chancellor's Office Contracted District Audit Manual.
-Our responsibilities under those standards and the 2021-2022 California Community Colleges Chancellor's Office Contracted District Audit Manual.
-Our responsibilities under those standards and the 2021-2022 California Community Colleges Chancellor's Office Contracted District Audit Manual are further described in the Auditor's Responsibilities for the Audit of Compliance section of our report.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America (GAAS); the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards); and the standards and procedures identified in the 2022-2023 California Community Colleges Chancellor's Office Contracted District Audit Manual.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of Compliance section of our report.

 We are required to be independent of the District and to meet our other ethical responsibilities, in accordance with relevant ethical requirements relating to our audit.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on state compliance with the compliance requirements subject to audit in the 2021-2022 California Community Colleges Chancellor's Office Contracted District Audit Manual.
-Our audit does not provide a legal determination of the District's compliance with the compliance requirements requirements requirements referred to above.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on state compliance with the compliance requirements subject to audit in the 2022-2023 California Community Colleges Chancellor's Office Contracted District Audit Manual.
+Our audit does not provide a legal determination of the District's compliance with the compliance requirements referred to above.